JAKAMI99/wpa-sec-docker-nvidia/README.md

 This docker container runs latest the help_crack.py from the [wpa-sec](https://wpa-sec.stanev.org/hc/help_crack.py), a "Distributed WPA PSK auditor".
 The docker container utilizes the ubuntu 22.04 hashcat binary.

 The docker container currently only supports NVIDIA GPUs.
 Feel free to PR support for AMD

+## Prerequisites:
+You need the `NVIDIA Container Toolkit` in order to run this container.
+First install it from [HERE](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) and restart your docker daemon `sudo systemctl restart docker`

 ## Install from Dockerhub (recommended)
 ```
 docker pull jakami/wpa-sec-docker-nvidia:latest